emlased/Redbrick_UTHSCSA/README.md

 ---

 ### Segmentation Toolkit
 The following short video playlists are recommended viewing prior to beginning a labeling task.
-Labeling in redbrick involves organizing a

 [See Overview of the Labeling Process (Video)](https://www.youtube.com/watch?v=cl7oTHeIhsc)